 What is the right brain vs. left brain theory?
 What is brain lateralization (split-brain)?

-Some neuroscience researchers believe that the function of the human brain is be best explained by the concept of lateralization, meaning that the right and left hemispheres of the brain perform very different functions, and that the two communicate through their connections.
+Some neuroscience researchers believe that the function of the human brain is best explained by the concept of lateralization, meaning that the right and left hemispheres of the brain perform very different functions and that the two communicate through their connections.

 Other researchers believe that the hemisphere of the brain in charge of certain operations is more dependent upon which hemisphere is dominant for an individual.

 Brain hemisphere dominance for a person often is predicted by whether he or she is right- or left-handed, and the way in which a person learns best often is categorized as left brain or right brain functioning.